 Z-System is an effort to make a standard for 3D printable game hexes for tactical miniatures combat.
 Basic tile system designed by Nildex.
 Most of the basic terrain types and game system designed by Seravi.
 Translations from English to Japanese done by Mierinco.
 Playtesting done by Grory159.
 The castle cap is derived from kyle59's Minecraft Castle.

 I haven't touched the system in years,but I decided it was time for an update, as I am using it in a current game.
 For faster setup, I have 7 base tiles welded together.
 I also have 3 plain base hexes welded together.
 This can be used for large areas of the same terrain type, or link them to act as a base for things like structures or large, multi-hex terrain features.

 I also added Tac Hex Building 1-5, if you are looking for terrain for a 50m = 1 hex scale.
 I also print out scatter terrain and use it for 28mm figures that use hexes.

-We are currently printing parts in PLA (ABS works fine), .2 infill and 2 perimeters.
+Parts printed in PLA.
 The base parts are used to define the general play area.
 The middle parts are used to change the altitude of a given hex.
 The cap pieces are used to determine the terrain type.
-We have tested painting with model paints (Tamiya to be specific, but any acrylic paint for models should work) including grass paint.
-We suggest widening the hole in the caps using a 3.2mm drill bit.
-Miniatures or game pieces should then be mounted on 3mm aluminium rod.
+Painting is done with model paints (including grass paint) and with inexpensive craft store acrylic paints.
+If you plan on putting units on a stand, use a 3.2mm drill bit to widen the central hole.
+Miniatures or game pieces can then be mounted on 3mm aluminium rod.
 To change terrain types, download one of the caps we have already designed, or design your own.
-Just make sure to keep us informed of your modifications, we'd love to build a library of these tiles for gamers to use.
-We also have a space set under design, but currently only have the moon tile tested.
+If you can, please link any new caps that you make so that others can share.
+I have also printed out hexes using a DLP resin printer, but the cost per hex is pretty high.